How was my name chosen?

 You have to check in with the Court for three (3) consecutive weeks.
 However, the normal time you serve is usually about 3-5 days.

 Do I have to be at court every day during my jury duty term?

 NO. There may or may not be any trials occurring during your three (3) weeks.
 In that case, you would never have to appear at the court at all!
 However, if there is a trial, you may be required to report to the court.

 We make it convenient for you to check on your juror status through a recorded telephone message.
 Your first time to call the recorded message is on the Friday immediately prior to when your term of service begins and thereafter on every Friday until your term of service ends.
+You may also call at anytime on Saturday or Sunday.
 Please call (419) 627-7731 after 6:00 p.m. and listen attentively to the entire message.

 The recorded message will inform you of:

-You must report to the "Office of the Clerk of Courts" at the Erie County Common Pleas Courthouse, 323 Columbus Avenue, Sandusky, Ohio.
-This is on the 1st floor of the Courthouse, immediately to the right upon entering the courthouse.
+You need to report to the 3rd floor at the Erie County Common Pleas Courthouse, 323 Columbus Avenue, Sandusky, Ohio.

 No, but return the uncompleted questionnaire along with a note stating you no longer reside in Erie County.